America 2028 Movie Reviews

 Also posted at Medium.

-As the credits finished rolling and the houselights fully turned on, we theater-goers were rewrapping our radiation suits around our bodies before heading outside.
+As the credits rolled, we theater-goers were busy rewrapping our radiation suits around our bodies before venturing back into the outdoors.

 “Yeah, that’s it!”